nasa/fprime/docs/HowTo/develop-fprime-libraries.md

 ## F´ Library Structure

-In this section, you will learn about the expected strcture of an F´ library.
+In this section, you will learn about the expected structure of an F´ library.
 An F´ library must have a `library.cmake` and may have any of the following items:

 1. `cmake/toolchain` Folder and Toolchain Files
 2. `cmake/platform` Folder and Platform Files